 If you want the application to assign identifiers (as opposed to having NHibernate generate them), you may use the assigned generator.
 This special generator will use the identifier value already assigned to the object's identifier property.
 Be very careful when using this feature to assign keys with business meaning (almost always a terrible design decision).

-Due to its inherent nature, entities that use this generator cannot be saved via the ISession's SaveOrUpdate() method.
-Instead you have to explicitly specify to NHibernate if the object should be saved or updated by calling either the Save() or Update() method of the ISession.
+Due to its inherent nature, entities that use this generator may, when saved via the ISession's SaveOrUpdate() method, cause NHibernate to query the database for checking if the entity exist or not.